 In this room is exposed the bronze statue of Judith and Holofernes, a masterpiece by Donatello (Donato de’ Bardi said Donatello).
 The statue was made between 1457 and 1464.

 The room is decorated with coffered ceilings with carved and gilded ornaments and flowers (lilies) on a blue field.
 Both the ceiling and frieze with lions are by Giuliano da Majano.
-The lilies are in honor of the King of France the protector of the Florentine Republic.
+While the lilies are in honor of the King of France the protector of the Florentine Republic.
 The marble portal that connects the Sala dei Gigli with the Audience Hall is the work of Benedetto and Giuliano da Majano.
 The wooden door inlaid with Dante and Petrarch (1476-1480) is the work of Giuliano da Majano and Francesco di Giovanni said il Francione.

 On the east wall has a series of frescoes by Domenico Ghirlandaio (Domenico Bigordi said il Ghirlandaio), representing a classical composition with faux painted architecture that divide the composition into three sectors.
 The central sector presents Saint Zenobius with St. Stephen and St. Lawrence.
-The two side sections are figures of characters from Roman history (right depicts Decius, Scipio and Cicero left Brutus, Muzio Scaevola and Furio Camillo).
+While the two side sections are figures of characters from Roman history (right depicts Decius, Scipio and Cicero left Brutus, Muzio Scaevola and Furio Camillo).
 The frescoes were executed by Ghirlandaio between 1482 and 1485.
 In the sixteenth century as a result of the restoration of the Palazzo Vecchio executed by Vasari part of the frescoes were damaged by the opening of a door towards the Hall of Geographical Maps.

 On the wall where there are frescoes by Ghirlandaio open two windows of the fourteenth century, this wall was in fact the outer wall of the Palazzo Vecchio before the addition of the late fifteenth century.
 The Sala dei Gigli through these old windows leads to both the Chancellery and the Hall of Geographical Maps.